Feature #43881

 Related issues

-Updated by Vincent Robert about 13 hours ago
+Updated by Vincent Robert 4 months ago

 - Related to Feature #35001: Disable API authentication with username and password when two-factor authentication is enabled for the user added